juejin-cn/open-source/README_EN.md

 <br/>

-After meeting the requirements, we certainly need a good recommendation / self recommendation description，It includes but is not limited to the following contents：
+After meeting the requirements, we certainly need a good recommendation / self recommendation description, It includes but is not limited to the following contents:

 - Introduction of open source project, including language, classification, recommendation reason, usage, etc
 - Open source project renderings, or instructions for use